Honda Civic (eighth generation): Awards and recognition

+Safety

 Hatchback (FK1–3, FN1–4; 2005)

 The European-market Civic (FK/FN) was offered as three and five-door hatchbacks and produced in Swindon, United Kingdom.
-It has a different appearance and suspension setup compared to the sedan and coupe Civics.
+It has a different appearance and suspension setup compared to the Civic sedans and coupés.

 Designed by Toshiyuki Okumoto, the exterior of the European model more aggressively styled; the sweeping front arc is maintained and a perspex cover resembling a lamp cluster replaces the grille.
 The rear tail lights are also similarly styled.
 Triangular accents are found front and back, with triangular fog-lamps in front and dual triangle exhaust tips at the back.
 The rear glass is split into two levels, divided by a spoiler lip and the fuel filler cap is a race-inspired exposed metal effect cap.
-For the 5-door models, the rear door is hidden away with the door handles tucked away at the corners of the rear windows, creating the illusion of a two-door coupe.
+For the 5-door models, the rear door is hidden away with the door handles tucked away at the corners of the rear windows, creating the illusion of a two-door coupé.

-Mechanically, the European-market Civic differs from the sedan and coupe variants in that it uses a simpler torsion beam suspension system for the rear wheels compared to the double-wishbone system in the sedan and coupe versions.
+Mechanically, the European-market Civic differs from the sedan and coupé variants in that it uses a simpler torsion beam suspension system for the rear wheels compared to the double-wishbone system in the sedan and coupé versions.
 The more compact suspension of the European-market Civic allows it to keep its large interior space, while reducing its length compared to its predecessor.

 Inside, the European-market Civic follows the same split-level or "two-tier" instrument panel as the American and JDM Civics.
-However, the it has circular A/C vents and switchgear.
+However, it has circular A/C vents and switchgear.
 There is also a start button reminiscent of the Honda S2000.
 The handbrake is in a more conventional position behind the gear stick.
 All around there is a generous use of metallic trim.